jacklul/asuswrt-scripts/asusware-usbmount/README.md

 Download **[asusware-usbmount.zip](asusware-usbmount.zip)** then extract **asusware.arm** directory to the root of your USB storage device.

 > [!IMPORTANT]
-> If your router's architecture is not ARM you will have to replace it with the correct one in these files:
+> If your router's architecture is not ARM then you will have to replace it with the correct one in these files:
 >
 > - **asusware.arm/lib/ipkg/status**
 > - **asusware.arm/lib/info/usb-mount-script.control**